Mental Health & Suicide Charity

 Arts and crafts, painting, drawing, writing, dancing, film-making – all of these things can provide a much needed outlet and way of you vocalising how you’re feeling – without speaking a word!

-Take a look at the 2 images below.
+Take a look at the image below.
 What do you think the artist might be feeling when they painted these?
 Using colour is a great way to convey mood.
+What do you see?
+How do the colours and patterns make you feel?